Asymptotic mapping class groups of Cantor manifolds and their finiteness properties: Connectivity tools

 Bestvina--Brady~\cite{BB97} applied this line of reasoning to piecewise Euclidean complexes in such a way that its parallels with Morse theory become apparent.
 Let $K$ be a piecewise Euclidean cell complex, and denote its vertex set by $K^{(0)}$.
-A function $h : K \to \R$ is called a \notion{discrete Morse function} or a \notion{height function} provided that the image $h(K)$ is a discrete subset of $\R$ and that $h$ is affine on closed cells and non-constant on edges.
-Since all cells carry a Euclidean structure, we can think of links geometrically as spaces of directions.
-If a vertex $v$ occurs as a face of a cell $c$, the cell contributes a spherical piece to the link of $v$ consisting precisely of those directions based at $v$ pointing into $c$.
-The gluing maps for the complex $K$ induce gluings for those spherical pieces (each of which is a spherical polyhedron with faces coming from cells between $v$ and $c$).
+A function $h : K \to \R$ is called a \notion{discrete Morse function} or a \notion{height function} provided that the image $h(K^{(0)})$ is a discrete subset of $\R$ and that $h$ is affine on closed cells and non-constant on edges.
+Since all cells carry a Euclidean structure, we can think of links geometrically as spaces of \notion{directions}.
+A \notion{direction} based at $v$ pointing into the coface $c$ is an equivalence class of straight line segments starting at $v$ with the other endpoint in $c$ (the Euclidean structure of the cell $c$ tells us what such straight line segments are).
+Two such segments are equivalent if one is an initial segment of the other.
+The directions based at $v$ pointing into $c$ form a spherical polyhedron $\lk_c(v)$.
+For instance, if $c$ is a cube, directions based at a corner $v$ of $c$ pointing into $c$ form a spherical simplex.
+The cofaces of $v$ form a partially ordered set ordered by inclusion.
+This poset encodes the intersection pattern of the complex $K$ in the neighborhood of $v$.
+The link $\lk_K(v)$ of $v$ is the spherical CW comlpex obtained by gluing the pieces $\lk_c(v)$ for all cofaces $c$ of $v$ along their intersections.

 The \notion{descending link} of $v$ consists of the contributions of those proper cofaces $c$ such that $h$ attains its maximum on $c$ at $v$.
 The \notion{ascending link} of $v$ comes from those proper cofaces such that $h$ attains its minimum on $c$ at $v$.
+We can give an interpretation of the geometric realization of the descending and ascending links of $v$ as subspaces of the realization $|K|$ of $K$ as follows.
+Choose $\varepsilon>0$ so that